pinkiesky/simple-ssh-client/README.md

 -L|`[bind_address:]port:host:hostport`|Specifies that connections to the given TCP port on the local (client) host are to be forwarded to the given host and port on the remote side.
 -R|`[bind_address:]port:host:hostport`|Specifies that connections to the given TCP port on the remote (server) host are to be forwarded to the local side.
 -i|`/path/to/id_file`|Selects a file from which the identity (private key) for public key authentication is read.
+-v||Verbose mode.
+Causes ssshc to print debugging messages about its progress.

 ## Host utils